microsoft/Dynamics-365-Fraud-Protection-Samples/README.md

-# Microsoft Dynamics 365 Fraud Protection - Sample Merchant App
+# Microsoft Dynamics 365 Fraud Protection - Sample merchant app
-This is the Microsoft Dynamics 365 Fraud Protection sample merchant application.
-It demonstrates how to call the [Fraud Protection APIs](https://apidocs.microsoft.com/services/graphriskapi) in the context of an online merchant who happens to sell clothing and other goods.
-This sample app may be useful if you are in the process of integrating with the APIs or if you want to see how new API endpoints/features should be integrated when there are new API versions.
+The Microsoft Dynamics 365 Fraud Protection sample merchant app demonstrates how to call the [Fraud Protection APIs](https://apidocs.microsoft.com/services/graphriskapi) in the context of an online merchant who sells clothing and other goods.
+This sample app may be useful if you are in the process of integrating with the Dynamics 365 Fraud Protection APIs, or if you want to see how new API endpoints/features are integrated when there are new API versions.

-It demonstrates two primary operations using the Fraud Protection APIs:
+It demonstrates two primary operations using the Dynamics 365 Fraud Protection APIs:
-- Setting up the user and their associated information in the Fraud Protection system (e.g. basic info, payment methods, addresses, etc.).
+- Setting up the user and their associated information in the Dynamics 365 Fraud Protection system (for example, basic info, payment methods, addresses, and so on).
-- Requesting a Fraud Protection recommendation for a purchase and using that recommendation to decide whether to charge the customer.
+- Requesting a Dynamics 365 Fraud Protection recommendation for a purchase and using that recommendation to decide whether to charge the customer.

 Much of the code is based on the [eShopOnWeb](https://github.com/dotnet-architecture/eShopOnWeb) application.

 ## Local development setup
-These prerequisites need to be installed prior to running the solution:
+Before running the solution, you must install these prerequisites:

-1. Visual Studio 2017
+- Visual Studio 2017
-2. .Net Core SDK version 2.1 or greater
+- .Net Core SDK version 2.1 or greater
-3. (optional) SQL Management Studio, Azure Data Studio, or similar if you want to view your schema and data during testing/development.
+- (optional) SQL Management Studio, Azure Data Studio, or similar, if you want to view your schema and data during testing/development.

 ## Running the application
 ```
-To speed up local development, you can just start running/debugging the sample application locally and it will use an in-memory database, which lasts for that single run/debug session.
-Otherwise, follow the steps below to use your own database and then just run/debug the application.
+To speed up local development, you can start running/debugging the sample app locally.
+The app uses an in-memory database which lasts for that single run/debug session.
+Otherwise, follow these steps to use your own database, and then run/debug the app.
 ```

-### One time database setup:
+### One time database setup

-1. Set the connection strings in `appsettings.json` and/or `appsettings.Development.json` to point to a database of your choosing.
-For instance, an Azure SQL Server database.
+1. Set the connection strings in `appsettings.json` and/or `appsettings.Development.json` to point to a database of your choice (for example, an Azure SQL Server database).
-2. Open a command prompt in the src/Web folder and execute the following commands:
+2. Open a command prompt in the src/Web folder, and execute the following commands:

 ```
 dotnet restore